jakeane/portfolio_server/README.md

 # jkeane.me Portfolio Backend

-This is the codebase for my portfolio backend, where I store data and run scheduled tasks.
-As I am inherently lazy, I do not want to update my portfolio whenever I am developing something new.
-To amend this issue, I run a scheduled task in the backend using the Heroku Scheduler plug-in, which uses the GitHub API to get and process data from my repositories.

-While I was at this, I figured I could use another API to perform a similar task.
-So, I also use the Reddit API to get data from my personal subreddit, where I cross-post articles that I find interest in.
+This is the codebase for my portfolio backend.
+It acheives two tasks.

+First, it runs a scheduled process through the Heroku Scheduler plug-in on the file `collector.js`.
+This collector calls the GitHub and Reddit APIs, and then it collects data from my GitHub repositories and personal sub-Reddit.
+After organizing this data, it creates an API call on itself to store the data.

+This is where the other task comes into play, it receives data from the scheduler, and it is added into the database.
+This data is then queried by the portfolio frontend.
+The only sore issue about this is the fact that I replace the database with every call from the scheduler, so for an instance, the database will be empty.
+So, in the future, I want to merge in the data provided by the scheduler such that no duplicates are made and all data is up to date.

 ## TODO